algoparc/GPU-CFMerge/README.md

 # CF-Merge
-GPU pairwise mergesort using a bank conflict free merging stage from \<add paper here\>.
+GPU pairwise mergesort using a bank conflict free merging stage from "Eliminating Bank Conflicts in GPU Mergesort".
 Experiments on a NVIDIA RTX 2080 Ti show that CF-Merge eliminates the slowdowns due to bank conflicts.

 [Throughput results (elements per microsecond) for Thrust and CF-Merge on a NVIDIA RTX 2080 Ti using the constructed worst-case inputs.
 Thrust results are in yellow and CF-Merge results are in blue.